Green Oak Cladding

 Extractives

 Oak contains tannic acid, which will corrode ferrous metals.
 When the two come into contact, a blue sludge is formed that will stain the oak and anything else it meets.
 All fixings used in conjunction with green oak should be stainless steel.
-Tannic acid could also leave unsightly brown stains in the surface of the cladding and will stain any porous materials below the cladding.
+Tannic acid could also leave unsightly brown stains on the surface of the cladding and will stain any porous materials below the cladding.
 The reactivity of tannin makes oak cladding unsuitable for polluted areas and shaded areas.

-How to fix
+How to fix green oak cladding

-Batten spacing
+Batten spacing for external timber cladding

-When to fix
+When to fix green oak cladding

 Resistance to fixing